We are reader-supported. Links on our site may earn us a commission. More about us

 The minimal design follows the path paved by KEF’s most recent releases, with the 6.5-inch Uni-Q driver with an aluminum midrange/bass cone and the 1-inch aluminum tweeter dominating the front of the speakers and giving it a modern, even futuristic look.

 The KEF Q350 speakers come in black with a black driver or white with a white driver, and while both options look great, I feel the black version would fit most rooms.
-The white version of the Q350, being devoid of any kind of ornamentation, might feel a bit austere when placed in a non-minimalist environment.

 Sound 5.0